ishiikurisu/BulletHellJam2021/README.md

 - [ ] Add more levels
 - [ ] Maybe include a boss level

+From 2021-04-22: I wasn't able to complete these two tasks on time, so I am removing them from the game jam release.

+I also am not satisfied with the music, there could be more stuff there:

+- [x] Play "game over" music
+- [x] Play "game finished" music

 #### 2021-04-22

 Today is delivery day!
 Let's be sure the game is packaged and presentable.